How Freshome Reached 4 Million Monthly Pageviews: A Success Story in Niche Domination

-Freshome.com a well-known architecture and design blog gets about 12 million pageviews, 4 million of those unique a month, has over 500,000 FB fans, dominates the Technorati list and is an inspiration oasis for articles on Forbes, CNET or Yahoo News.
+Freshome.com, a popular architecture and design blog, attracts about 12 million pageviews, including 4 million unique visitors each month.
+It has over 500,000 Facebook fans, dominates the Technorati list, and serves as a source of inspiration for articles on Forbes, CNET, and Yahoo News.

-We interviewed Mihai, founder and blogger of freshome, to ask him about how he got the blog started, the techniques he used to expand the blog’s readership, how he got ahead of the competition, plus tips and advice he has to share with new bloggers today.
+We interviewed Mihai, the founder and blogger of Freshome, to learn about how he started the blog, the techniques he used to grow its readership, how he stayed ahead of the competition, and the tips and advice he has for new bloggers today.

 Warming Up

-Can you give us a bit about your background, and what led you to blogging?
+Can you tell us a bit about your background and what led you to blogging?

-I went to The Electronics and Telecommunications College and left it after the first year.
-I now run freshome.com, a design-focused blog, which I started during my first year in college.
-After a few months, the website started to grow and I’ve decided to focus full time on it.
-That was in 2007 when I was 20.
+I attended The Electronics and Telecommunications College but left after the first year.
+Now, I run freshome.com, a design-focused blog I started during my first year in college.
+After a few months, the website began to grow, so I decided to focus on it full-time.
+That was back in 2007 when I was 20.

-How did you come up with the idea of your blog?
+How did you come up with the idea for your blog?

-I wanted a dream house, so I started checking out different sites for inspiration.
-I started finding different ideas for furniture and interior design stuff and I noticed that the guys running those sites were actually doing it as a business.
-I thought hey, I could do it too.
-So it all started with me trying to imagine my dream house.
+I wanted a dream house, so I started looking at different sites for inspiration.
+I found various ideas for furniture and interior design, and I noticed that the people running those sites were doing it as a business.
+I thought, hey, I could do that too.
+So, it all started with me trying to imagine my dream house.

-I really didn’t know how it should look, so I was trying to clarify that.
+I didn’t really know how it should look, so I was trying to figure that out.
 The idea was to identify what I wanted to fill it with and how much that would cost.
-For example, if I knew that my entire dream house and all the stuff in it would cost $200,000, I could then devise a step-by-step plan on how to obtain that.
+For example, if I knew that my entire dream house and all the stuff in it would cost $200,000, I could then devise a step-by-step plan to obtain that.
 I could have my dream house!

-You could say that I wanted to construct my own ‘Dream House’ board, but Pinterest didn’t exist back then, so I created freshome instead.
-At first, I thought about just having a local folder on my PC with all those pictures, but that wouldn’t work because I couldn’t access it from any other place, so that’s why I did it online.
+You could say I wanted to create my own ‘Dream House’ board, but Pinterest didn’t exist back then, so I created Freshome instead.
+At first, I thought about just having a local folder on my PC with all those pictures, but that wouldn’t work because I couldn’t access it from anywhere else.
+So, I did it online.

 How did the blog fare at first?
 Was it profitable right away?

 Well, yes.
 We did make some money in the first month.
-Something like 2 dollars.
-I know, that’s not that impressive!
+It was something like 2 dollars.
+I know, that’s not very impressive!
 The second month, we made 50 dollars.

 What can you share with us about building a blog?

 Hmm, the thing is, the Internet is so much more useful than most people realize.
-The information needed to create something like freshome or any other online business is there for anyone.
-You just need to find the right questions.
-After you find out what those questions are, type them in Google and start sifting through the information.
+The information needed to create something like Freshome or any other online business is out there for anyone.
+You just need to ask the right questions.
+After you figure out what those questions are, type them into Google and start sifting through the information.

-Typing ‘how to increase my blog’s traffic or ‘how to monetize my blog’ in Google actually works!
-Yes, you’ll find some bogus info, but if you put the time in, you’ll find somebody out there who is answering your question.
+Typing ‘how to increase my blog’s traffic’ or ‘how to monetize my blog’ in Google actually works!
+Yes, you’ll find some bogus info, but if you put in the time, you’ll find someone out there who is answering your question.
 It sounds simple because it really is.
 That’s how I grew.

 Weren’t you scared of never catching up?